cs3org/OCM-API/IETF-OCM.md

 * if the Receiving Server supports OCM
 * if so, which version and with which optional functionality
 * at which URL
-* the public key the Receiving Server will use for HTTP Signatures (if any)
+* the public keys the Receiving Server will use for HTTP Message Signatures (if any), published as a JWK Set at the URL given by the `jwksUri` field

 The Sending Server MAY first perform denylist and allowlist checks on the FQDN.